1776 (musical): 1997 Broadway revival

+2022 Broadway revival

 Film adaptation

 The 1972 film version of 1776 was produced by Jack L. Warner with Hunt again directing and Stone writing the screenplay.
 The film featured William Daniels as Adams, Ken Howard as Jefferson, Howard da Silva as Franklin, John Cullum as Edward Rutledge, Ron Holgate as Richard Henry Lee, and Virginia Vestoff as Abigail Adams, all of whom had performed their roles on Broadway.
 The supporting cast was also mostly recruited from the Broadway production.
 The principal exceptions were Donald Madden and Blythe Danner, who took over the roles of John Dickinson and Martha Jefferson.

 A Director's Cut of the original film has been released on DVD and Blu-ray.
 Both the look and sound of the original film have been improved through modern technology.
-Many cuts to the original film by the producer Jack Warner have been restored, including verses from the songs "Piddle Twiddle and Resolve" and "He Plays the Violin" and the entire "Cool, Cool, Considerate Men".
+Many cuts to the original film by the producer Jack Warner have been restored, including verses from the songs "Piddle Twiddle and Resolve" and "He Plays the Violin" and the entire "Cool, Cool, Considerate Men,” which Warner originally cut at the urging of President Nixon.
+Nixon felt the scene presented conservatism in a negative light.
 Musical underscoring has been removed from several scenes without songs in order to strengthen the focus on dialogue.
 Bonus material includes commentary by Director Peter Hunt and by Peter Stone, the book/screenwriter.
 Among other topics, they discuss artistic liberties and anachronisms used to dramatize the events.

 In popular culture

 Throughout the course of the third season of the Netflix original series Grace and Frankie, Robert, played by Martin Sheen, and his husband Sol, played by Sam Waterston, are persuaded to audition for a local production of 1776 by the local gay men's theater group, resulting in Robert landing the lead role of John Adams, much to the disappointment of Sol who was not cast.

-The musical Hamilton references the song "Sit Down, John!" in a lyric from the song, "The Adams Administration", in the lyric: "Adams fires Hamilton/Privately calls him "creole bastard" in his taunts/Say what?/Hamilton publishes his response/Sit down, John, you fat mother."
+The musical Hamilton references the song "Sit Down, John!" in a lyric from the song, "The Adams Administration", in the lyric: "Sit down, John, you fat mother—[BLEEP]er."
 Lin-Manuel Miranda discovered the 1776 film in college and cites it as having paved the way for Hamilton.